Distribution-Free Model for Community Detection: Method: DFA

-The community labels $\ell$ are unknown, and we aim at using $(\hat{A},K)$ to predict them when $A$ is generated from DFM and $W$ is generated satisfying Eq (\ref{DefinW}).
-Let $\tilde{A}=\hat{U}\hat{\Lambda}\hat{U}'$ be the top-$K_{0}$-dimensional eigen-decomposition of the observed adjacency $\hat{A}$ such that $\hat{U}\in \mathbb{R}^{n\times K_{0}}, \hat{\Lambda}\in \mathbb{R}^{K_{0}\times K_{0}}, \hat{U}'\hat{U}=I_{K_{0}}$, and $\hat{\Lambda}$ contains the top $K_{0}$ eigenvalues of $\hat{A}$.
+The community labels $\ell$ are unknown, and we aim at using $(\hat{A}, K)$ to predict them when $A$ is generated from DFM and $W$ is generated satisfying Equation (\ref{DefinW}).
+Let $\tilde{A}=\hat{U}\hat{\Lambda}\hat{U}'$ be the top-$K_{0}$-dimensional eigendecomposition of the observed adjacency matrix $\hat{A}$ such that $\hat{U}\in \mathbb{R}^{n\times K_{0}}, \hat{\Lambda}\in \mathbb{R}^{K_{0}\times K_{0}}, \hat{U}'\hat{U}=I_{K_{0}}$, and $\hat{\Lambda}$ contains the top $K_{0}$ eigenvalues of $\hat{A}$.
 Algorithm \ref{alg:DFA} called DFA is a natural extension of the Ideal DFA to the real case.
-We use DFA to name this algorithm in order to emphasize it's distribution-free property since it is designed to fit our DFM.
+We use DFA to name this algorithm to emphasize its distribution-free property since it is designed to fit our DFM.
 When $P$ is full rank such that $K_{0}=K$ under DFM and the noise matrix $W$ is a zero matrix such that the observed adjacency matrix $\hat{A}$ equals to the adjacency matrix $A$, DFA is the oPCA algorithm mentioned in \cite{SCORE}, and the Algorithm 1 of \cite{lei2015consistency} using k-means to replace their $(1+\epsilon)$ approximate k-means algorithm.
-Meanwhile, since DFA is designed by applying the eigen-decomposition of the adjacency matrix to fit our model DFM, we see that DFA is spectral algorithm.
-Furthermore, since the adjacency matrix $A$ generated under DFM may contain negative elements, the idea of using Laplacian matrix or regularized Laplacian matrix introduced in \cite{rohe2011spectral,joseph2016impact} to design spectral algorithms to fit our DFM is inappropriate.
-Sure,